Multisystem inflammatory syndrome in children

 Multisystem inflammatory syndrome in children (MIS-C), or paediatric inflammatory multisystem syndrome (PIMS / PIMS-TS), or systemic inflammatory syndrome in COVID-19 (SISCoV), is a rare systemic illness involving persistent fever and extreme inflammation following exposure to SARS-CoV-2, the virus responsible for COVID-19.
-Studies suggest that MIS-C occurred in 31.6 out of 100,000 people under 21 who were infected with COVID-19.
-MIS-C has also been monitored as a potential, rare pediatric adverse event following COVID-19 vaccination.
-Research suggests that COVID-19 vaccination lowers the risk of MIS-C, and in cases where symptoms develop after vaccine, is likely extremely rare or related to factors like recent exposure to COVID-19.
+Studies have suggested that MIS-C occurred in 31.6 out of 100,000 people under 21 who were infected with COVID-19.
 It can rapidly lead to medical emergencies such as insufficient blood flow around the body (a condition known as shock).
 Failure of one or more organs can occur.
 A warning sign is unexplained persistent fever with severe symptoms following exposure to COVID-19.
-Prompt referral to pediatric specialists is essential, and families need to seek urgent medical assistance.
-Most affected children will need intensive care.
+Prompt referral to paediatric specialists is essential, and families need to seek urgent medical assistance.

 All affected children have persistent fever.
 Other clinical features vary.
 The first symptoms often include acute abdominal pain with diarrhea or vomiting.
 Muscle pain and general fatigue are frequent, and low blood pressure is also common.
 Symptoms can also include pink eye, rashes, enlarged lymph nodes, swollen hands and feet, and "strawberry tongue".
 Various mental disturbances are possible.
 A cytokine storm may take place, in which the child's innate immune system stages an excessive and uncontrolled inflammatory response.
 Heart failure is common.
 Clinical complications can include damage to the heart muscle, respiratory distress, acute kidney injury, and increased blood coagulation.
 Coronary artery abnormalities can develop (ranging from dilatation to aneurysms).

-This life-threatening disease has proved fatal in under 2% of reported cases.
+As of 2020, the disease proved fatal in under 2% of reported cases.
 Early recognition and prompt specialist attention are essential.
 Anti-inflammatory treatments have been used, with good responses being recorded for intravenous immunoglobulin (IVIG), with or without corticosteroids.
-Oxygen is often needed.
-Supportive care is key for treating clinical complications.
-Most children who receive expert hospital care survive.
+Oxygen is often needed, and supportive care is key for treating clinical complications.
+Mortality is low for children who receive expert hospital care.